 We’ve seen it multiple times across Youtube, Facebook, as well as other websites in referral partner networks.
 Someone will put out a piece of content that is deemed bad, the ads that are run against that content make advertisers angry, and the advertisers then threaten to pull their media dollars from the platform.
 The largest of these being Unilever’s threat to pull advertising earlier this year after their ads were paired with content they deemed inappropriate.

 I write this to ask, where do you think the responsibility lies?
-With the Tech companies like Youtube & Facebook?
+With tech companies like Youtube & Facebook?
 Or with the internal teams within these large brands?